Approx. Time Difference

 The UCEAP Student Budget does not include funds for the purchase of clothing abroad.

 Dress is informal, although PUC students tend to dress more neatly and formally than UC students.
 In smaller towns near Rio people may dress more conservatively.
 In some public buildings, long pants may be required.
-To avoid unwelcome attention, women should not wear scanty attire, halter tops, or other revealing clothing off the beach.
+To avoid unwelcome attention, women should not wear scanty attire, halter tops, or other revealing clothing away from the beach.
 People have been refused entry to buses or public buildings for dressing too scantily or inappropriately.

 Most airline tickets are good for one year only (from the date of purchase).
 Purchase a round-trip ticket that allows changes to the return date for a relatively low fee, such as those available from student travel agencies.